-The man-made lake of Kouris is the largest man-made lake in Cyprus and it is filled by the Kouris dam which is also the largest in Cyprus .The lake has an area of 3.6 square kilometres and is located 15 kilometres from Limassol near the village Ipsonas.
+Kouris Dam is the largest man-made dam in Cyprus .The dam has an area of 3.6 square kilometres and is located 15 kilometres from Limassol near the village Ypsonas.

 The construction of the dam began in 1984 and was completed in 1989.
 The construction took four years and cost 29 million pounds.
-It is made of dirt and it has a height of 115 meters with a capacity of 115, 000, 0000 m3.
+It is made of dirt and it has a height of 115 meters with a capacity of 115, 000, 0000 m3 forming a capacity of 35% of all the dams on the island.
 It covers and extent of 308 square kilometres and the main pipe has a length of 110 kilometres.

-Besides the waters of Kouri it is also enriched by the waters of Diarizos through the pipe as well as Limnati, Kriou and the Arminou Dam.
+Apart from the waters of the Kouris River it is also enriched by the waters of Diarizos River through the pipe as well as Limnati, Kriou and the Arminou Dam.
 The village Alassa sunk in the waters of the dam but the residents were located at a new location right beside the dam.

 The water of the dam are used for the irrigation of the Limassol district, the water supply of Limassol , while in periods of droughts it is transferred via pipes to other towns of Cyprus.

 During overflows there are celebrations with fireworks.
 The dam is embellished with fish, such as carp, roach and bass.

 In November 2008, visitors had reported that they had seen a crocodile in the lake waters however this could not be verified.